zksecurity/noname/README.md

 If you don't know what zero-knowledge proofs, zkapps, or kimchi are, check out [that blogpost](https://minaprotocol.com/blog/kimchi-the-latest-update-to-minas-proof-system).

+You can read more about the project on the noname book: https://mimoo.github.io/noname

 ## Examples

 For example, here's a circuit that has one public input and one private input, checks that they can add up to 2, then return their sum with 6 as public output: